curtclem/WikipediaRevisionsReporter/ProjectReport.md

 ## Challenge #1 Complete

-(Explain your solution to Challenge #1.
-If it is not complete, change the subsection title above to "Incomplete" and explain how far you got and where you got stuck.)
+I found this first challenge problem to be straight forward.
+My solution to it was simply modifying the configure method in the QueryEngineModule to use the WikipediaQueryEngine class instead of the FakeQueryEngine.

 ## Challenge #2 Complete